Add To Favorites

 How do stalactites and stalagmites grow hundreds of feet inside the Earth?
 Explore an original cave, constructed inside a box.

 Caving is an adventure for spelunkers who explore caverns around the world!
-Research how subterranean caves were formed.
-You’ll find that rainwater containing carbonic acid erodes limestone to form caverns filled with beautiful stalactites and stalagmites.
-Find out how modern technology makes it possible to find hidden caves.
+Students research how subterranean caves were formed.
+Rainwater containing carbonic acid erodes limestone to form caverns filled with beautiful stalactites and stalagmites.
+Modern technology makes it possible to find hidden caves.
 Learn about amazing cave features such as rivers, caverns, and creatures (think bats and beyond).
-Get ready to climb deep into your own imaginary cave.
+Students create their own imaginary cave.

-Here are some ideas to get your cave started.
-Use your own imagination, too.
-Using Crayola® Colored Pencils, draw the entrance to your cave on the bottom of a shoe box.
+Here are some ideas to get the cave started.
+Students use Crayola® Colored Pencils, draw the entrance to the cave on the bottom of a shoe box.
 Cut out the opening with Crayola Scissors.

 Use Crayola Model Magic to cover the area around the cave entrance.
 To create rock- or vegetation-like colors of Model Magic, rub color from a Crayola Washable Marker onto white modeling compound.
-Knead, adding more marker color until you get the shade you want.
+Knead, adding more marker color to get the desired shade.
 Flatten the Model Magic and press it onto the box.
 Attach it to the box with Crayola School Glue.
 Air-dry the entrance.

-Color the inside of your box and its lid to resemble the inside of a cave.
+Color the inside of the box and its lid to resemble the inside of a cave.

-Using Model Magic and your imagination, form stalactites, stalagmites, and other cave formations.
+Using Model Magic, students form stalactites, stalagmites, and other cave formations.
 Vary colors of the formations, just like in a real cave.
-Glue them to the roof and floor of your cave.
+Glue them to the roof and floor of the cave.
 Air-dry the formations.

-Glue the lid to the top of the box to seal your cave.
+Glue the lid to the top of the box to seal the cave.
 Air-dry before displaying.

 High school students can teach elementary students about sustainability and environmental issues with this community ser